websdone/polishedrock/README.md

 PHP CMS so they can upload and manage all products

-Developed with PHP, jQuery, SASS, css3-animate.js and CSS transitions for animations, HTML 5 for background videos
+Developed with PHP, jQuery, SASS, css3-animate.js and CSS transitions for animations